9dots/9dots.io-pages/OiQXe4e.md

 # Day 2

 ## Lesson Overview
-Students will continue learning about programming by building on the [Introduction to EV3 Programming](http://www.9dots.io/9dots/OiQXe4e) lesson.
-Students will start by learning about how to program in the EV3 environment and download their programs to the robot for testing.
-Finally, they will test their robots on the maze and keep a log of their tests.
+Students will continue learning about simple and complex behaviors by programming their mindstorm robots.
+Start by teaching how to program in the EV3 environment and download programs to the robot for testing.
+Students will demonstrate learning by giving their robots commands to navigate a maze.

 ## Setup